input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 To run the Partner Chains stack, several dependencies need to be installed on a `cardano-node`.

-Ogmios, and DB Sync are essential to enable registration communication with the main chain (Cardano).
+Ogmios and DB Sync are essential to enable registration communication with the main chain (Cardano).
 Ogmios is used for submitting transactions to Cardano, and DB Sync is for observation of main chain state.

 ### 1.1 Cardano node v10.1.4